beetbox/beets/docs/plugins/ihate.rst

   Default: ``[]``.
 - **path**: A regular expression to filter files based on its path and name.
   Default: ``.*`` (everything)
-- **album** and **singleton**: You may specify different regular expressions used for imports of albums and singletons.
+- **album_path** and **singleton_path**: You may specify different regular
+  expressions used for imports of albums and singletons.
 This way, you can automatically skip singletons when importing albums if the names (and paths) of the files are distinguishable via a regex.
 The path regex defined here take precedence over the global ``path`` option.

 Here's an example::